The complete guide to becoming ISO 27001 certified

 2: Define risk assessment and management processes

-After developing the high-level ISMS policy, risk assessment and management processes are designed and mapped to the business and its various functions.
+After developing the high-level ISMS policy, cyber risk management and risk assessment processes are designed and mapped to the business and its various functions.

 These processes should be aligned and integrated with the organisation’s existing process landscape.
 Implementing off-the-shelf and un-customised processes will lead to poor performance or complete process failure.
 Moreover, badly designed processes can seriously impact business agility by being overburdensome and overly bureaucratic.

 Risk assessment is a methodology for identifying risks, their likelihoods and impacts, and delivering a risk rating as an output.
-It’s generally recommended to use a qualitative approach for risk assessment, providing outputs like HIGH, MEDIUM and LOW risks allow easy prioritisation.
+I generally recommend the use of a blend of quantitative and qualitative risk assessment, providing outputs like HIGH, MEDIUM and LOW risk, which facilitate easy prioritisation.
+However it is up to each organisation to determine which assessment methodology to use, and in ISO 27001 there is no prescribed approach.

-Risk management broadly defines the processes for reporting and managing risks within the business.
+Risk management broadly defines the processes for reporting and overseeing risk treatment within the business.

 • Decrease or mitigate the risk by implementing controls that decrease the likelihood or impact of its occurrence.
 For example, implementing redundancy systems and backups.